 Both the Mic, Line, insert return, side chain insert and the Line Output circuits are balanced and floating.
-The Insert send is balance
+The Insert send is balance negative signal to ground at the output connector.

 - ⇒ When taking a single ended input, always bring the grounded line to ground at the signal source.
-This will treat the line as a balanced line and reduce the hum induction. - ⇒ The output of this device must be brought to ground at pin 1 of the output connector if it is to be unbalanced.
-The output mode switch must be switched to the correct position.
-In un-balanced operation, if the switch is in the wrong position the unit will either have no output or it will oscillate.
+This will treat the line as a balanced line and reduce the hum induction. - ⇒ The output of this device is transformer isolated and floating.
+To use the unit unbalanced, it is best practice to bring the